 That’s why using a blue light filter is so important.

 Microsoft added a blue light limiting feature to Windows 10 in the Creators Update released in April 2017.
-Called “Night light,” this feature shifts the Windows 10 display to show warmer colors that reduce the amount of emitted blue light.
-Turning the Night light feature on is a simple process.
+Called night light, this feature shifts the Windows 10 display to show warmer colors that reduce the amount of emitted blue light.
+Turning the feature on is a simple process.

-Step 1: Click the Start button followed by the “gear” icon located on the Start Menu.
-Alternatively, you can press the Windows key and X and then click Settings.
+Step 1: Right-click on the Start button, and select Settings on the Power User menu.
+Alternatively, you can press the Windows + X keys and then click Settings.

 Step 2: Choose System in the pop-up window.